ilan-klinghofer/copilot-bootcamp-agent-mode-basics-2/.github/steps/2-1-preparing.md

 1. Review the changes made by Copilot and select 'Keep' for each change, or press the 'Keep' button in the copilot sidebar to accept all changes.

-1. Commit and push your changes to the main branch
+1. Commit and push your changes to the `lesson-2` branch

 1. Now that your changes are pushed to GitHub, Mona should already be busy checking your work.
 Give her a moment and keep watch in the comments.
 You will see her respond with progress info and the next lesson.